I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Part 2: Maneuvering the Victims into Position

-Instead of riding along with Loomis, the perspective shifts to Laurie Strode's.
-Laurie is a 17-year-old resident of Haddonfield, Michael's hometown, whose father happens to be a realtor trying to sell the old Myers house.
-Laurie drops off a key, unaware of the fact that Michael is watching her from inside the house.
+While Loomis begins his pursuit of Myers off screen, enter Laurie Strode, a 17-year-old resident of Haddonfield, Michael's hometown, whose father happens to be a realtor trying to sell the old Myers house.
+Laurie leaves a key just inside the door at the house before school as a favor to her father, unaware of the fact that Michael is watching her from inside the house.
 This innocent task leads her to become his next prey.

-Next, we meet Laurie’s friends, Lynda and Annie, two girls obsessed with their looks and their boyfriends when they are not busy putting down Laurie for being too smart and too geeky to go to the upcoming school dance.
-Their teasing is downright abusive at times, yet they have so much personality and come across as so real that you begin to like them, despite their attitude toward our heroine.
-Lynda is your typical blonde cheerleader, and Annie is your basic sassy big mouth, but they have witty dialogue and a very realistic demeanor.
-The movie takes its time to listen in on their conversations on the walk home from school, almost as if we, the audience, are stalking them like Michael, trying to get a feel for whether or not they will be worthy victims.
+Next, we meet Laurie’s friends, Lynda and Annie, two girls obsessed with their looks and their boyfriends when they aren't busy putting down Laurie for being too smart and too geeky to go to the upcoming school dance.
+Their teasing is downright abusive at times, yet they have so much personality and come across as so real that you begin to like them in spite of their attitudes.

 The intoxicated girls try to play it cool as they pull up to Mr. Brackett, and he tells them what happened.
 It’s obvious to the audience that Michael was behind the break-in without this exposition, but it gives Annie a realistic exchange with her dad, two characters who will play active parts in Michael's Halloween night massacre but on opposite ends of the spectrum.